Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 ## Data Gathering and Preparation (30%):

-- Data integrity checks: Did you account for missing values and outliers?
+- **Data integrity checks:** Did you account for missing values and outliers?
+Is there information leakage? ie. a variable which is actually inferred by the outcome (eg. predicting a user likes a movie using the fact that they've liked that movie before).

-- Features: Did you convert categorical features into one hot encoded dummy variables?
+- **Features:** Did you convert categorical features into one hot encoded dummy variables?

+- **Standarization:** Did you standardize your variables properly?

-##Model Selection, Comparison and Cross Validation (50%):
+## Model Selection, Comparison and Cross Validation (50%):

 # Design and Strategy